 Water filter - How to choose a drinking water filter?

-In this article we will discuss in detail:
+In this article, we will discuss in detail:

 - Why is drinking water filtration important?

-- Why is surface water filtration not enough?
+- Why isn't superficial water filtration enough?

 Why is drinking water filtration important?